Why Use Cell Culture Isolators?

 The cell culture isolator must be able to integrate laboratory instruments dedicated to the handling and analysis of cell cultures.
 The pressure inside the main chamber of the isolator is positive in relation to the external pressure.
 A transfer lock is also present on the isolator to allow the introduction of materials and a stable maintenance of the internal atmosphere at the desired conditions.

 The environment provided by the isolation technology has more advantages than a standard cleanroom, especially in the context of cell culture.
-The cell culture isolators allow tissue engineering laboratories and biotechnology centres for regenerative medicine application to progress in compliance with industry guidelines (PDA, GMP).
+The cell culture isolators allow tissue engineering laboratories and biotechnology centers for regenerative medicine application to progress in compliance with industry guidelines (PDA, GMP).

 The cell culture isolator ensures the highest levels of operator safety and aseptic conditions.
 They also provide process compliance with regulatory agencies.